 The Boche were on up-sloping ground and could see what we were doing, so they trained their long-range machine guns and field artillery on us.
 Almost none of our men even made our own first line of trenches, much less got close enough to kill any Germans.

 At the end of the day, over 90% of the regiment was casualties.
 And 100% of the officers.
 So with three semesters at Boston College, I was officer material to a desperate regiment.

 So you commanded a platoon or company of Newfoundlanders?

 As it turned out, I didn’t.
 Luck of the Irish, b’y.
-I was assigned as an instructor to the British Machine Gun School, my only qualification being that I’d been shot in the shoulder by one of the angry German variety.
+I was assigned as an instructor to the British Machine Gun School.
+Mind you, my only qualification was being shot in the shoulder by one of the angry German variety.
 The Machine Gun School is just outside Amiens, a most pleasant locale, at least when the Germans aren’t threatening to overrun it.
-And I took up with a most fetching French school teacher, within whose arms I whiled away many a lazy weekend.
+And I took up with a very fetching French school teacher, within whose arms I whiled away lazy weekends.
 My trench duty was limited to the odd day trip to inspect emplacements or chat up the commander of a machine gun company.
-Quite a civilized war for me, I’ll freely admit.
+It was quite a civilized war for me after the Somme, I’ll freely admit.

 But now you’re with the Americans?